Revocable Living Trusts

 5. Sign the trust agreement.

-Your attorney will usually prepare all of your estate planning documents, including your trust, at the same time.
+Your attorney usually prepares all of your estate planning documents, including your trust, at the same time.
 This likely includes powers of attorney, medical documents, and a pour over.
 A pour over will is a last will and testament that typically accompanies a revocable living trust.
 Upon completion, the attorney usually has you sign your documents with a notary present.

-6. Fund the trust.
+6. Fund the Md. living trust.

 7. Establish tax status if needed.